-Finally, once Things are on the Web (layer 1) where they can be found by humans and machines (layer 2) and their resources can be shared securely with others (layer 3), it's time to look at how to build large-scale, meaningful applications for the Web of Things.
-In other words, we need to understand the integration of data and services from heterogeneous Things into an immense ecosystem of web tools such as analytics software and mashup platforms.
-Web tools at the Compose layer range from web toolkits-for example, JavaScript SDKs offering higher-level abstractions sno Questions opt1 opt2 opt3 opt4 Answer allows us to control electronic 1 components RETful API RESTful API HTTP MQTT RETful API 2 MQTT stands for MQ Telemetry Things MQ Transport Telemetry MQ Telemetry Transport MQ Transport Things MQ Telemetry Transport Machine to Internet of Machine to Machine and Internet of Machine to Machine 3 MQTT is protocol.
+Karpagam Academy of Higher Education Dept of CS Subject: Internet of Things Class: I M.Sc (CS) Multiple Choice Questions UNIT-3 sno Questions opt1 opt2 opt3 opt4 Answer allows us to control electronic 1 components RETful API RESTful API НТТР MQTT RETful API 2 MQTT stands for MQ Telemetry Things MQ Transport Telemetry MQ Telemetry Transport MQ Transport Things MQ Telemetry Transport U , , , , , , , , , , , , , , , , , , , Machine to 1 Machine and Machine to Internet of Internet of Machine to Machine 3 MQTT is protocol.
 Machine Things Things Machine Things and Internet of Things 4 Which protocol is lightweight?
-MQTT HTTP CoAP SPI MQTT 5 PubNub publishes and subscribes in order to send and receive messages.
+MQTT HTTP CoAP SPI MQTT PubNub publishes and subscribes in 5 order to send and receive messages.
 Network Account Portal Keys Keys 6 By clicking which key the PubNub will display public, subscribe, and secret keys.
-Pane Demo Keyset Portal Network Demo Keyset The messageChannel class declares the class attribute that defines the key 7 command_key command-key commandkey Key_command command_key 8 method saves the received arguments in three attributes.
-Init Init Init init Init and subscribe keys that we have generated with Public-key and publickey and Key_public and 9 the PubNub Admin portal. subscribe_key subscribe-key subscribekey key_subscribe subscribe_key specifies the function that will be called when there is a new message received 10 Reconnect Error Connect Callback Callback specifies the function that will be 11 called on an error event.
-Callback Error Connect Reconnect Error The equipment needed to allow home 12 1 Modem Gateway Monitor Peripheral Modem The process of keeping addresses in memory None of the Routing Resolving Caching above Caching 14 The server on the Internet is also known as a Hub Host Gateway Repeater Host A user can get files from another computer on 15 the Internet by using HTTP TELNET UTP FTP FTP The communication protocol used by Internet 16 is: HTTP WWW TCP/IP FTP TCP/IP The first network that planted the seeds of Both (A) and 17 Internet was: ARPANET NSFnet Vnet (B) ARPANET Which of the following protocols is used for 18 WWW? ftp http w3 all of the above http B Transport C Network D Data Link 19 TCP is a commonly used protocol at Application layer layer layer layer B Transport layer The first page that you normally view at a None of the 20 Website is its: Home page Master page First page above Home page Voice mail, E-mail, Online service, the Internet Computer C Telecommuti D None of the 21 and the WWW are all example of categories B Connectivity ng above C Telecommuting Audio and 22 Web site is a collection of HTML documents Graphic files video files All of the above D All of the above
+Pane Demo Keyset Portal Network Demo Keyset The messageChannel class declares the class attribute that defines the key 7 string. command_key command-key commandkey Key_command command_key method saves the received T • T • .
+T • ••• T 8 arguments in three attributes.
+Init Init Init init Init and saves the publish public tray and Dublic tray or d publickey and Var public and public low and 9 and subscribe keys that we have generated with the PubNub Admin portal. public_key and subscribe_key Public-key and subscribe-key publickey and subscribekey Key_public and key_subscribe subscribe_key specifies the function that will be called when there is a new message received 10 from the channel.
+Reconnect Error Connect Callback Callback specifies the function that will be 11 called on an error event.
+Callback Error Connect Reconnect Error The equipment needed to allow home 12 1 Modem Gateway Monitor 1 Modem The process of keeping addresses in memory for None of the 13 future use is called Routing Resolving Caching above Caching 14 The server on the Internet is also known as a Hub Host Gateway Repeater Host A user can get files from another computer on 15 the Internet by using HTTP TELNET UTP FTP FTP The communication protocol used by Internet 16 is: НТТР WWW TCP/IP FTP TCP/IP The first network that planted the seeds of Both (A) and 17 Internet was: ARPANET NSFnet Vnet (B) ARPANET Which of the following protocols is used for 18 WWW ? ftp http w3 all of the above http B Transport C Network D Data Link 19 TCP is a commonly used protocol at Application layer layer layer B Transport layer The first page that you normally view at a None of the 20 Website is its: Home page Master page First page above Home page Voice mail, E-mail, Online service, the Internet Computer C Telecommuti D None of the 21 and the WWW are all example of categories B Connectivity ng above C Telecommuting Audio and 22 Web site is a collection of HTML documents Graphic files video files All of the above D All of the above